jtmb/ez-backups/readme.md

 ```yaml
     WEBHOOK_URL: 'https://discord.com/api/webhooks/<redacted>/<redacted>'
 ```
 The URL of your Discord webhook.
-This is where notifications will be sent when IP changes are detected.
+This is where notifications will be sent.
 ```yaml
     source_dir: '/test/test1 /test/test2 /test/test3' #example of multiple list format entries
 ```